Your Cart is empty

 Of course by 1978 festivals had ceased to become an expression of the counterculture and had evolved into being just a big music event.
 Where it differed from today is that the line-up was very, very strong.
 There was no loading the bill with lesser bands.
 This made it tremendous value.

 A double album was culled from the performances and it's pretty much all killer stuff, with Santana on top form.
-Weirdly, the album features Jean Michel Jarre doing Oxygene part 5 but I can't find any reference of him actually playing the gig!
-So I'm not sure how that ended up on the album.
+Weirdly, the album features Jean Michel Jarre doing Oxygene part 5 which formed part of the between bands entertainment along with a laser show.

 Rock music was becoming big business and the Cal Jam festivals are often credited as ushering in that era.
 The bands were choppered in from the Beverley Hills Hotel, one can only imagine the amount of cocaine consumed!
 Everyone made big money on the back of efficient, business-like operations and it was certainly a long way from the hippy-run festivals of eight or nine years earlier.
 But the rock 'n' roll played still sound superb and I've always loved the cover of the album.